 Description

-Easy 5-ingredient Frozen Yogurt Bars packed with protein and with no added sugar!
+Easy 5-ingredient Frozen Yogurt Bars made with yogurt, peanut butter, and naturally sweetened with banana.
+Packed with protein and no added sugar!
 A refreshing healthy snack for kids and adults alike.
 Prep time does not include freezing.

 Ingredients